MemunaHaruna/tango_orm/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/MemunaHaruna/tango_orm.

 # To do
-- Write tests
+- Add tests
+- Add linting
+- Add Connection Pool section to README
+- Add CI
+- Refactor create_table, save & update methods
-- Helpful methods (destroy, where, find, find_by, first, last, order, limit, destroy, update_or_create, update_all, destroy_all, changed?, valid?, persisted? save!, find!)
+- Add helpful methods: where, find, find_by, first, last, order, limit, destroy, update_or_create, update_all, destroy_all, changed?, valid?, persisted? save!, find!
 - associations
 - migrations
 - support for other DBs other than Postgres